07 May 2026

 Capital gains tax when gifting property

-Gifting your home can give rise to a capital gains tax liability if the property has not always been your main residence.
+Gifting your home can give rise to a capital gains tax liability if the property has not always been your main residence or there are areas of the property which do not qualify for relief.

 For example, capital gains tax may apply if: